-Many have pondered the mechanics of the circulation of blood through the horse foot.24 Bouley's insightful observations in 1851 described the horse's foot as an additional heart working as "a pushing and sucking pump".^{24,25} contained within during loading of the foot.24 The low resistance veins and lymphatic vessels are more affected by the pressure than the thick-walled arteries, the blood in the three venous plexi (coronary, dorsal and palmar venous plexus) is squeezed into the digital veins.^{4,5,24} There is a secondary pumping action of venous blood out of the foot as the foot unloads and the hoof capsule contracts (negative pressure in the digital cushion falls away).4 For a pump to operate effectively, no back flow must occur.
-Prevention of (retrograde) arterial flow during loading of the foot occurs secondary to closure of the medial and lateral digital arteries at the level of the extremities of the navicular bone (reducing blood flow to the sole and toe) and proximal to it (reducing blood flow to the quarters and heels).^{24,26,27,28} This occlusion is due to tension in the deep digital flexor tendon (DDFT) compressing the arteries.
-Closure of the corium between bone and hoof as the distal phalanx (P3) vertically descends into the hoof capsule and the middle phalanx (P2) rotates back/palmar (coffin joint flexion).24
+Many have pondered the mechanics of the circulation of blood through the horse foot.
+Bouley's insightful observations in 1851 described the horse's foot as an additional heart working as "a pushing and sucking pump".

+The "pushing" phase (venous return to the heart) comes from descent of bones, tendons, and cartilage into the semi-rigid hoof capsule, compressing the corium and the blood vessels contained within during loading of the foot.
+The low resistance veins and lymphatic vessels are more affected by the pressure than the thick-walled arteries, the blood in the three venous plexi (coronary, dorsal and palmar venous plexus) is squeezed into the digital veins.
+There is a secondary pumping action of venous blood out of the foot as the foot unloads and the hoof capsule contracts (negative pressure in the digital cushion falls away).
+For a pump to operate effectively, no back flow must occur.
+Prevention of (retrograde) arterial flow during loading of the foot occurs secondary to closure of the medial and lateral digital arteries at the level of the extremities of the navicular bone (reducing blood flow to the sole and toe) and proximal to it (reducing blood flow to the quarters and heels).24,26,27,28 This occlusion is due to tension in the deep digital flexor tendon (DDFT) compressing the arteries.
+Closure of the coronary arteries occurs only during heavier loading secondary to global compression of the corium between bone and hoof as the distal phalanx (P3) vertically descends into the hoof capsule and the middle phalanx (P2) rotates back/palmar (coffin joint flexion).